microsoft/Flash_University/CLR_via_CSharp/Ch12_Generics/Generics/Generics.md

 * Some ideas, try catch as a way to figure out/debug code
     * We do the exact same thing with kill switches
 * backticks -> ` followed by number arity
+* Open vs closed types in Ildasm

+## Generic Types and Inheritance
+* See Example

+But more importantly, understand CLR optimizations--> regardless of separate assembly, the CLR considers all reference type arguments to be identical

+## Do we think C# and the CLR support generic interfaces?
+* IEnumerator, IDisposable etc.
+## Generic Delegates exist

 ### Vocabulary for the faint of heart

 Arity - number of type parameters required by a type

-Constraints
+Constraints -

-Type Objects -
+Type Objects - internal data structures for every type used by an application

 Open Type - Type with something undefined

-Closed Type - Thype where actual data is passed in for all of the type arguments
+Closed Type - Type where actual data is passed in for all of the type arguments

+Code Explosion - Same as before --> but basically for every type/method combo, you'll get all of the IL

+Invariant -

+Contravariant -

+Covariant -